 At the Law Offices of Anidjar & Levine, we understand the challenges families face after the sudden death of a loved one.
 What can add to their sorrow is knowing that someone else’s negligence or recklessness caused their loved one’s untimely death.

 Whether your loved one died due to a car wreck, a construction accident, medical malpractice, a dog bite, or another wrongful action, you may be eligible to file a wrongful death claim.
-A wrongful death lawyer in Palm Bay, FL can help you pursue compensation for the emotional and financial losses from your family member’s death.
-To find out more, call 1-800-747-3733 to schedule a free consultation.
+A personal injury lawyer in Palm Bay, FL, can help you pursue compensation for the emotional and financial losses from your family member’s death.

 Investigating Your Loved One’s Death